-If a customer is And is Then the special enrollment period is employer of any size Seven full calendar months beginning with the first day of the first month in which the person is no longer enrolled in an employer group health plan based on current employment.
+If a customer is And is Then the special enrollment period is group health plan from an employer of any size Seven full calendar months beginning with the first day of the first month in which the person is no longer enrolled in an employer group health plan based on current employment.

-(100 or more employees) Seven full calendar months beginning with the first day of the first month in which the person is no longer enrolled as an active enrolled as an active individual in a large group health plan. employer group health plan (100 or more employees)
+age 65 (100 or more employees) Seven full calendar months beginning with the first day of the first month in which the person is no longer enrolled as an active individual in a large group health plan.